oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A recursive hierarchy is defined on a collection of entities by
 - associating with every entity zero or more entities from the same collection, called its _parents_, and
-- designating certain entities as _start nodes_.
-The concept of start nodes generalizes the notion of a "root" in graph theory and is analogous to the `start with` clause of SQL Hierarchical Queries [SQL-Informix](#SQLInformix).

-An entity is a _node_ of the hierarchy if it is a start node or has a parent that is a node.
-The recursion in this definition, which defines "node" in terms of "node", is typical of many definitions in the context of recursive hierarchies.
-Nodes must be identifiable through a single primitive property called the _node identifier_.
+- identifying entities that are part of the recursive hierarchy through a single primitive property called the _node identifier_.
+The entities in the hierarchy are called _nodes_.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
 Entities for which this path evaluates to null are not nodes of the hierarchy.
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
-- `IsStartNode` is a Boolean value that indicates whether an entity is a start node.
-If this is null or absent, the _standard definition of start node_ is implied, which is "entity without parent nodes in the hierarchy".

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as nodes in different recursive hierarchies, given different qualifiers.

 A _root node_ is a node without parent nodes, that is, without parents that are also nodes of the hierarchy.
-A root node is necessarily also a start node, but the converse is true only if the standard definition of start node is in force.
 A recursive hierarchy can have one or more root nodes.
 A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
 Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.

 The _descendants with maximum distance $d≥1$_ of a node are its child nodes and, if $d>1$, the descendants of these child nodes with maximum distance $d-1$, up to and including all leaf nodes that can be reached.
 The _descendants_ are the descendants with maximum distance $d=∞$.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.

 The _ancestors with maximum distance $d≥1$_ of a node are its parent nodes and, if $d>1$ the ancestors of these parent nodes with maximum distance $d-1$, up to and including all root nodes that can be reached.
 The _ancestors_ are the ancestors with maximum distance $d=∞$.
-(See [example 59](#nonstandardstart).)

-The term `UpPath` can be used in hierarchical result sets to associate with each instance one of its ancestors, one ancestor of that ancestor and so on until a path to a start node is constructed.
+The term `UpPath` can be used in hierarchical result sets to associate with each instance one of its ancestors, one ancestor of that ancestor and so on.
 The term `Cycle` is used to tag instances in hierarchical result sets that are their own ancestor and therefore part of a _cycle_.
 These instance annotations are introduced in [section 6.2.2](#Transformationtraverse).

 #### <a name="HierarchyFunctions" href="#HierarchyFunctions">5.5.2.1 Hierarchy Functions</a>